 PhD programs focus on the theory behind psychology.
 Topics of study include analyzing data, statistical models, and research methodology.

 There is some overlap between the two doctoral programs.
-PsyD students may still study data analyzation, and PhD students will still learn about the clinical practice of psychology.
+PsyD students may still study data analyzation, and PhD students will still learn about the clinical practice of psychology and may gain clinical experience to aid their professional development.

-PhD programs in psychology tend to be more competitive and have lower acceptance rates than PsyD programs.
+Though the application process may be similar, PhD programs in psychology tend to be more competitive and have lower acceptance rates than PsyD programs

 Finding a PhD has never been this easy – search for a PhD by keyword, location or academic area of interest.